RpcProvider object 🔌 connect to the network

 you can spin up your own node with Pathfinder, Juno, Papyrus, Deoxys, ...

-From rpc spec v0.5.0, you can request the rpc spec version that uses a node address :
+From RPC v0.5.0, you can make a request to retrieve the RPC version that a node uses:

 const resp = await myProvider.getSpecVersion();

-With the RpcProvider class, you define the Starknet Rpc node to use.
+class, you define the Starknet RPC node to use:

 import { RpcProvider } from 'starknet';